ryanisaacg/arcade-engine/README.md

 ##Roadmap
 - [ ] Variable draw depths
 - [ ] Add functions to load "Tiled" files into the TileMap
-- [x] Add window scaling
-	- [ ] Allow the user to configure window scaling to letterbox rather than stretch
 - [ ] Define or research a texture atlas format
 	- [ ] Implement render-to-texture features
 	- [ ] Implement screenshot saving